|

 Unbuilt/cancelled freeways

-The only major freeway that was consistently listed in freeway plans over the years but was never built was the Bandera Expressway.
+The only major freeway that was consistently listed in various plans over the years but was never built was the Bandera Expressway, sometimes also called the Hill Country Expressway.
 This route would have filled what is now an obvious missing link in the system.
 Two corridors were proposed over the years for this freeway.
-The first, proposed in 1964, would have started on Bandera Rd. outside Loop 410 and paralleled Bandera to the west south to Guadalupe St. before turning east, crossing I‑35, and following Cesar Chavez to I‑37, then heading northeast to end at Commerce St. east of downtown (click here for a map.)
+The first, proposed in 1964, would have started on Bandera Rd. outside Loop 410 and paralleled Bandera to the west southward to Guadalupe St. before turning east, crossing I‑35, and roughly following today's Cesar Chavez Blvd. to I‑37, then heading northeast to end at Commerce St. east of downtown (click here for a map.)
+Although the linked map shows it starting at Loop 410, other documents indicated it was planned to start in the Huebner Rd. area.
+Eventually, the plans took it past Helotes to serve the planned San Antonio Ranch "new town" development.

 Finally, a freeway along Roosevelt Ave., which at the time was US 281, was briefly proposed in the mid '50s.